Knick Knack Paddywhack! was printed and assembled in China.

 Knick-Knack Paddywhack!'s mechanics are in all likelihood the most intricate ever created in a movable book, surpassing even those of the legendary Lothar Meggendorfer (1847-1925).

-Andy came to paper engineering from a background as a tinkerer and repairer of antique record players, radios, automobiles and other mechanical and electrical devices.
-He is based in Santa Fe, New Mexico.
+Andy came to paper engineering as a tinkerer and repairer of antique record players, radios, automobiles and other mechanical and electrical devices.
+He is based in Santa Fe, New Mexico and is now a master clockmaker.

-However, both continued their involvement in the project to the point of overseeing its printing and assembly.
+However, the work was not done.
+There was still a need to oversee the book's printing and assembly.
 It was in the city of Shenzhen, China, where the two met for the first time.